If you are using the Cloud-Hybrid version or an on-premises installation of version 8.1.5 or above, see Security Policy Pane - v8.1.5 and Above.

 - Organization Members – all authenticated ControlUp users in your organization.

 - Local Admins – Windows users with local administrative permissions on the managed computers.

 These built-in roles are special in the sense that they cannot be deleted or have their membership modified using ControlUp.

 The Security Policy pane features a permissions grid, which contains a column for every role and a row for every management action:

 New roles may be created by a Roles Manager, which is a built-in right initially granted to the organization’s owner.
 Upon initial configuration of ControlUp Security Policy, it is recommended that you configure a restricted Active Directory group as a Roles manager.
 Custom roles are created and managed using the “Manage Roles” button on the Home ribbon of the Security Policy pane:

 To create a custom ControlUp role:

-- Open the “Manage Roles” screen (using the Home ribbon in the Security Policy pane, or using the “Security Policy Settings” button on the Settings ribbon, or using File menu > Settings > Security Policy)
+- Open the “Manage Roles” screen (using the Home ribbon in the Security Policy pane, or using the “Security Policy Settings” button on the Settings ribbon, or using the File menu > Settings > Security Policy)

-- Click on “Add New Role” (If the button is greyed out, please ensure your currently logged on Windows user account is a member of the “Roles Manager” group)
+- Click on “Add New Role” (If the button is greyed out, please ensure that your currently logged on Windows user account is a member of the “Roles Manager” group)